Label: TAANG! Records

 I met Curtis in July of 2008, while vacationing/visiting my Brother in San Diego, and attending geekdom’s answer to Mecca: The San Diego Comic-Con.
 One Saturday night my Brother and I wandered into the TAANG record shop, and stayed for hours.
 Curtis played stuff for us that I didn’t even know was recorded and I ended up feeling more like a student than a punk fan.
 Before leaving Curtis loaded me up with a box full of CD’s (which I’ve been reviewing on this site) that would best represent TAANG!

 To understand TAANG!
 And what they’re about, read on:

 1. When did you start TAANG Records and what gave you the idea to start a punk label?

-1984, frustrated with the scene in BOSTON with all the greatest bands in the USA I felt that there should a place they could call home. no one else was doing it.
+1984, frustrated with the scene in BOSTON with all the greatest bands in the USA I felt that there should a place they could call home.
+No one else was doing it.
 Washington, DC had Dischord, UK. had No Future Clay & Secret. & Crass, LA had SST, Boston needed TAANG!

 2. Where’d you get the money to start TAANG Records (the label)?